-The excess blood glucose is then directed to the liver, wherein it is converted to glycogen.
 Once the glycogen reserves get saturated, the body begins storing the extra glycogen in the form of triglycerides in the fat cells.
-Since excessive carbohydrates are being consumed on a regular basis, the fat cells expand to the maximum and when they are no more capable of storing more fat, they change the insulin receptors on the surface of the cell, thereby becoming insulin resistant.
+Since excessive carbohydrates are being consumed on a repeatedly, the fat cells expand to the maximum and when they are no more capable of storing fat, they change the insulin receptors on the surface of the cell, thereby becoming insulin resistant.

-This continues to happen every timle we eat a meal or a snack.
+This chain reaction continues to happen every time we eat a meal or a snack.
 Frequent snacking and three meals (as advocated for every patient on diabetes medication) means that the insulin levels are continuously on overdrive and excess glucose is continuously being stored as fat.
-This inevitably leads to fat deposits in the abdominal region and within muscle tissue.
+This inevitably leads to fat deposits in the liver and abdominal region as well as within muscle tissue.

 Due to frequent feeding, there is always an abundance of glucose readily available in the blood stream, the body begins to utilize this readily available glucose for its energy expenditure.
 The fat deposits therefore remain undisturbed, which is why they grow over the years, leading to obesity.